-Attendance is not required, but it is very strongly recommended.
-Among other benefits, you will perform better on written assignments if you have attended the class.
+Attendance is required.
+You can miss two classes in total without losing points.
+Two days do not include your sick days.
+We will keep attendance over zoom and in-class.
 In addition to attending class, please come prepared to engage with the material and to participate in the class discussion.
 This means you should do the readings assigned for that day before you attend class.